JeanLucGaffud/CSARCH2-MCO1/README.md

 - Notes on trade-offs (e.g., cheaper RAM, higher PSU wattage, no aftermarket cooler, etc.).
 - ***Prioritized GPU over secondary storage***: We allocated a significant portion of the budget (₱26,100) to the RTX 5060 Ti, which is essential to achieving our target of 60+ FPS in AAA games at 1080p high settings.
 As a result, we could not put more resource in other parts like skipping out on a 2nd storage unit.
 - ***Striking the balance between costs instead of more expensive options***: For instance, we chose a low price cooler instead of a high-end on to save on cost for the GPU.
 We opted for reliable but budget-friendly options, balancing the cuts in cost to affording more suitable components to fit the requirements.
+- ***Lack of Bluetooth and Wi-Fi connectivity of the motherboard***: We prioritized performance-to-cost ratio over quality of life features of the motherboard's bluetooth and wifi.
 ---

 ## 6. Conclusion & Learnings